pnp/cli-microsoft365/docs/manual/docs/cmd/spo/customaction/customaction-list.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

 ## Remarks

-To retrieve list of custom actions, you have to first log in to a SharePoint Online site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 When using the text output type (default), the command lists only the values of the `Name`, `Location`, `Scope` and `Id` properties of the custom action.
 When setting the output type to JSON, all available properties are included in the command output.